mAbduqayum/python-workbook/000_intro/015_bank_annual/bank_annual.md

 - Read the initial deposit amount (as `float`)
 - Read the annual interest rate percentage (as `float`)
+- Read the number of years (as `int`)
-- Calculate and display the balance after 1, 2, and 3 years
+- Calculate and display the balance after the specified number of years

 ## Examples